samdbeckham/blog/dev/wrote/_posts/2015-01-21-thanks-codepen.md

 <script async src="//assets.codepen.io/assets/embed/ei.js"></script>

 **Full disclaimer:** I did not design or illustrate any of this.
-If you haven't seen it already, this is a remake of the beautifully illustrated [firewatch]() website.
+If you haven't seen it already, this is a remake of the beautifully illustrated [Firewatch]() website.
-I wanted to see if I could do parallax with just CSS and—since this is the best designed parallax effect I've seen on a website—this seemed like a great fit.
+I wanted to see if I could do parallax with just CSS and this is the best designed parallax effect I’ve seen on a website.
+It was a great fit.

 ## How it works

-The reason this effect works so well is because it's mimicing real-life parralax.
-If you move laterally, objects will appear to move slower, the further away they are.
+Parallax gets mis-used a lot in web design.
+Often, anything that moves as you scroll through the site gets labeled as parallax.
+That is not what it means, parallax is:

+> The effect whereby the position or direction of an object appears to differ when viewed from different positions, e.g. through the viewfinder and the lens of a camera.

 This gif illustrates the effect quite well.

 ![Trent Walton's real-life parallax example](/images/articles/firewatch/parallax.gif)